Residence permit

 Getting a Malta residence permit by purchasing a property

-Additionally, the applicant pays an administrative fee and contributes to the National Development and Social Fund and a charitable organisation.
+Besides the property cost, you’ll also pay an administrative fee and make contributions to Malta’s National Development and Social Fund, plus a local charity.

 Minimum costs for Malta residency by investment